 - MVPN regularly participates in community outreach and resource networking events.
 If you’d like to let MVPN know about your upcoming community event, please contact Sharon Luse.

-- JANUARY 2023 EVENTS – Military Veteran Peer Network
+- August 2023 Calendar for Military Veteran Peer Network

 Texoma Community Center